 - Instant Kill – You don’t have to worry about stolen bait, false triggers & runaway pests – The powerful steel spring is highly responsive, snapping down with lethal force quickly and humanely every time

 - Reusable & Hands-free Disposal – These strong rat traps are washable and 100% reusable so you can eliminate any future pests – When disposing of, lift trap over trash and press to let it go without ever having to touch it

 - No Harmful Poisons Or Chemicals are used with these rat traps – Safely place them around the house without the worry of cross-contamination or foul odours

 I received the traps at 1pm and caught my elusive rat by 2pm!
 I have fed this rat 32 tomcat poison blocks in the last three weeks and it didnt even faze him!
 I have a camera in my garage and watch him live just eat the blocks and not dying!
 These traps are the best thing I have found for rats.
 I don’t think they will work for mice as they are to big and bulky.
 The rat actually took the tomcat bait holder and ate it along with the bait which is why I decided to go with the traps.
 Best but ever!
 I highly recommend.

 FAQs on Best Rat Traps in 2021

 What is a rat trap?

 A rat trap is a remarkable instrument that is used to catch rats easily.
-It doesn’t involve any kind of poison or chemical to trap the mouse.
-So, it is environment-friendly and doesn’t harm the small animals.
+It doesn’t involve any kind of poison or chemical to easy set rat traps the mouse.
+So, it is environment-friendly and doesn’t harm small animals.
 However, it is best to be used if you have small kids around as they won't harm themselves with it.